ZertoPublic/Z4K/docs/TaintsandTolerations.md

 ####  Updating Zertorole Annotation

+Use --overwrite to update an annotation that already exists.

 -	To update the annotation to force VRA installation, on the current node run the command:

 ```